Calgary, AB Canada – Rocky Mountain DanceSport Grand Prix

 First question students asked me, “What the heck is there to do in Calgary?”
 (My clients are used to me creating a trip out of a competition weekend.)
 I replied, “I ran into one of the organizers judging us at another competition and she personally invited our team to her event which I thought was a lovely compliment to our team and very personable of her so I’d like to honor that invitation and support her team.
 I also know a couple more people involved in the event and know that they are some of the most fun people I’ve ever met…so what could we lose, let’s give it a shot!”
 Oh my goodness what an experience we had no idea we were in for!

 Saturday and Sunday day sessions included workshops as well as competitions of all styles.
 Saturday’s workshops focused on latest popular Bachata & Salsa moves while Sunday workshops focused on a variety of dance styles and technique.
 We were not expecting, but super excited to find, an entire “Latino Dance” section of Sunday’s competition schedule!
 That is something near and dear to my heart and something we do a lot of at my venue so you’ll definitely see us in there when we return again for the 2018 event!
 I even got to lead my students in some categories since the rules are slightly different in Canada!
 As a female coach who always has to hand over her work for someone else to take the credit, I will support as many of the events I get to lead at as I can!
-Friday and Saturday evenings boasted standing room only spectator crowds there to watch competitions and a wide array of performances by dancers from multiple countries and styles including Bachata from Mexico and Italy followed up with at least 2 rooms a night full of people social dancing after the event (about 11p) until 2 or 3 am!
+Friday and Saturday evenings boasted standing room only spectator crowds (worth it to get your VIP passes!) there to watch competitions and a wide array of performances by dancers from multiple countries and styles including Bachata from Mexico and Italy followed up with at least 2 rooms a night full of people social dancing after the event (about 11p) until 2 or 3 am!
 Each room had a different dance style theme to it – Latin club room, Tango Milonga room, Ballroom club after-party room… We had so much fun dancing with each other, new friends, some judges and organizers with their amazing party energy!

 Bonus: We were able to accommodate multiple schedules – some of us flew in Thursday while others were able to fly in after work Friday and still feel like they had a worthwhile trip.
 We were able to fly back home Sunday evening after the workshops and events.
 Flight was cheap!